 The downstream stage is the most important contributor to the overall burden of the assessed elevator over its entire life cycle for five out of six assessed categories.
-It generates values of 75% or more for GWP, AP, EP, POCP, and ADP- Fossil fuels.
+It generates values of close to 80% or more for GWP, AP, EP, POCP, and ADP - Fossil fuels.

 The upstream stage represents the second highest relative impact.
-It represents more than 99% of the overall burden for ADP-elements, being the second most significant stage for all other categories.
+It represents close to 99% of the overall burden for ADP-elements, being the second most significant stage for all other categories.